shreyasriram4/shreyasriram4.github.io/_posts/2022-11-14-govtech-internship.md

 </div>

 The hardest part for me, without a doubt, was attempting to write & understand code written in Object-Oriented Programming (OOP).
-I don't know what it is about OOP, but it is my worst nightmare.
-I spent hours trying to reconcile differences between abstraction and inheritance, and place distinctions between class functions & static functions.
+I don't know what it is about OOP, but it is my Achilles' heel.
+At GovTech, I spent hours trying to reconcile differences between abstraction and inheritance, and place distinctions between class functions & static functions.
 I'm still no expert at OOP - but I'm working on it!

 I also learned the value of writing explicit documentation and version control using Git.
 As pointless as it may feel when you're committing changes to your repository after changing a mere single line in your code - believe me when I say you'll thank yourself for it later.
 Likewise for writing documentation - it's a drag but it's worth it.